parvej1-7alam/iphone16-review-sentiment-project/README.md

-# iphone16-review-sentiment-project
-Performing sentiment analysis on product(iPhone 16) reviews posted by users.
-By extracting and processing customer reviews, you will derive insights about the overall sentiment (positive or negative) surrounding the product, which can be useful for decision-making, improving customer experience, and identifying key areas for product improvement.
+📱 iPhone 16 Sentiment Analysis: Flipkart Review Scraper & Analyzer A data science project focused on Customer Sentiment Analysis for the Apple iPhone 16 (128GB) model using publicly available reviews scraped from Flipkart.

+🎯 Project Objective
+As a Data Analyst at a major e-commerce platform, this project aims to gauge public perception and evaluate customer reactions towards the iPhone 16.

+The primary goals are to:

+Extract a significant volume of customer reviews and ratings from the Flipkart product page.

+Perform Sentiment Analysis to classify reviews as Positive, Negative, or Neutral.

+Derive Actionable Business Insights regarding the overall sentiment, identifying key customer satisfaction drivers and areas for product improvement.